International Development Advisors

 · Biodiversity conservation and management.

 A visual description of datepalm micro-propagation, in which NAKHLATEC has built up extensive experience, is presented on the website.
 Also there are listings of earlier scientific publications and scientific conference proceedings under Publications and Presentations, respectively.
-Updated material on Urbanoponics in the temperate home garden and kitchen is available here and information on the larger scale aspects of this topic for use in cities of the future to be expanded during 2017.
+Updated material on Urbanoponics in the temperate home garden and kitchen is available here and information on the larger scale aspects of this topic for use in cities of the future to be expanded during 2017 can be found here.